Evercoast/EvercoastOpenSource/README.md

 Note:

-Depending on your where you've cloned `EvercoastOpenSource`, and whether that path is in your shell environment's $PATH variable, both `ec-parallel-montage.sh` and `ec-montage.sh` may need to prefaced by their concrete or relative paths, e.g.
+Depending on your where you've cloned `EvercoastOpenSource`, and whether that path is in your shell environment's $PATH variable, both `ec-parallel-montage.sh` and `ec-montage.sh` may need to prefaced by their concrete or relative paths, e.g.:

 `~/EvercoastOpenSource/ec-parallel-montage.sh 1 2 100 ~/EvercoastOpenSource/ec-montage.sh 10x2 50`